hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Than go to balls and dance to quadrille airs;
 >
-> Who never slander'd rivals friends or foes,
+> Who never slandered rivals friends or foes,
 >
 > Nor envied others jewels or fine clothes;
 >